merzlab/QUICK-docs/docs/source/user-manual.rst

    **B3LYP**: Built in B3LYP functional

    **LIBXC=FUNCTIONAL1,FUNCTIONAL2** : Use density functionals from LIBXC library.
-Where FUNCTIONAL1 FUNCTIONAL2 are exchange and correlation functionals.
+Where FUNCTIONAL1 and FUNCTIONAL2 are exchange and correlation functionals.

    See LIBXC webpage for functional names: `<https://www.tddft.org/programs/libxc/functionals/>`_.